youssefelkorchi/AmanePass/frontend/README.md

-# Password Guardian Frontend
+# AmanePass Frontend

-This is the frontend application for **Password Guardian**, a secure and privacy-focused password strength checker and breach detection service.
+This is the frontend application for **AmanePass** (Password Guardian), a secure and privacy-focused password strength checker and breach detection service.

 ## 🔐 Features